Tree Removal in Dutchess County, NY: What Every Homeowner Should Know

 11. Honey locust (13 trees)

 While the Honey Locust is relatively resistant to many diseases, it can be susceptible to pests like webworms.
-Regularly inspect the foliage for signs of infestations and consider consulting an arborist if you’re unsure of treatment
+Regularly inspect the foliage for signs of infestations and consider consulting an arborist if you’re unsure of treatment.

 Kingston, NY’s 19 Most Common Trees and How to Care for Them